 3. Share an Impact Story

 A great story can do more to connect with your audience on an emotional level than any amount of nonprofit marketing messaging.
-So, include an impact story that tells a specific story about how contributions to your organization will make a difference.
-And if you have access and permission, consider adding quotes or a testimonial from beneficiaries.
+So, include an impact story that shares how contributions to your organization will make a difference.
+And if you have access and permission, consider adding quotes or a testimonial from your community.

 Always include a visible and easy-to-choose option to make a donation recurring on your donation form.
 Usually, either a checkbox with a short statement beside it or a toggle button is the best way to include this option.
-Monthly revenue was found to increase by 40% when donors are given the option to automatically give again.
+Monthly revenue was found to increase by 40% when donors are given the option to make recurring gifts or automatically give again.